communityii/yii2-user/DESIGN.md

 ### adm_user_profile

-The master table for the user's main profile.
+The user's main/primary profile data.
 Most of these fields are available as standard data from social providers using OAuth API.
 This table can be edited/extended as needed by the developer for his/her application.

 The creation/updation of data in this table will need to be controlled via local/remote identity refresh configuration.

 ```sql
 CREATE TABLE `adm_user_profile` (